rcpch/digital-growth-charts-server/docs/legal/licensing-copyright.md

 ### [GNU Affero General Public License version 3](https://opensource.org/licenses/AGPL-3.0)

 The RCPCH dGC API Server and its accompanying Python package library is licensed under the Affero GPL, in order to use the 'copyleft' (also known as 'sharealike') feature within the license.
-The aim of this is to ensure that any other entities that wish to deploy the the API or python package code as a web service are still required to share all source code modifications they make.
+The aim of this is to ensure that any other entities that wish to deploy the the API or python package code as a web service are still required to share all source code modifications they make, back to the community.

 ### [The MIT License](https://opensource.org/licenses/MIT)

 Components which we believe other organisations would derive benefit from being able to directly reuse within their own commercial products have been licensed using the MIT License, which permits reuse of this nature, and does not encumber the commercial product with copyleft or other restrictive conditions.
 This license is widely used for licensing open source programming languages, libraries, and other reusable software components, and is considered one of the 'industry standard' licenses for this purpose.

-## Third-Party Tools, Libraries and Frameworks Licensing
+## Open Source Licenses and Software Bill of Materials

 | Tool / Framework / Library                                                       | License                                                                     |
 | -------------------------------------------------------------------------------- | --------------------------------------------------------------------------- |